UBC-MDS/DSCI-532_2024_1_TBtracker/README.md

 4. **Activate the Conda Environment**

-    Once the environment is created, activate it:
+    After creating the environment, activate it with the following command:

     ```bash
     conda activate TBtracker